2017 Business License Renewals can be paid online for no charge at Charleston County. New licenses must be paid by mail or in person at City Hall.

 4) Sales and Accommodations Taxes

 The rules for when you are required to collect sales an accommodation taxes are complicated and depend on whether your house is a primary (4%) or secondary (6%) residence and how many days of the year it is rented.
 There are several types of taxes that must be collected, and some are paid to the State of South Carolina and some to Charleston County.
-Please contact Lisa Stokes, (803) 898-5223, or Shannon Attaway, (803) 898-5037, with the State Department of Revenue with specific questions about State taxes you owe.
-Please contact Britt Miller at Charleston County with questions about County taxes, email@example.com or 843.202.6095.
+Please contact the State Department of Revenue at (844) 898-8542 Option 6 (toll free) or (803) 898-5000 (local) with specific questions about State taxes you owe.
+Please contact Britt Miller at Charleston County with questions about County taxes, firstname.lastname@example.org or (843)202-6095.

 Below are some basic guidelines for taxes, but we encourage you to contact the State or Charleston County about your specific property.